Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Sprawling between majestic granite peaks and the blue South Atlantic, Rio is a city of beauty, wonder, and energy.
-Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana Beaches.
-Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the infamous Christ the Redeemer statue and 360-degree views of Guanabara Bay and the bustling city below.
+Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana beaches.
+Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the famous Christ the Redeemer statue and 360-degree views of Guanabara Bay and the bustling city below.
 Your afternoon is free to explore on your own.
-Perhaps join an optional excursion to a nearby favela for a glimpse into the life of these colorful communities that nearly 25% of the people call home.
-Tonight, your Tour Director hosts a welcome dinner at a local churrascaria, serving prime meats, seafood, and fish.
-Following dinner, perhaps opt for a fun outing to see a Samba show highlighting the Brazilian Samba and its dazzling costumes.
+Perhaps join an optional excursion to a nearby favela for a glimpse into the life of these colorful communities that nearly 20% of the people call home.
+Tonight, perhaps opt for a dinner at a local churrascaria, serving prime meats, seafood, and fish.

 A free day in Rio allows you to relax on one of the beaches or take an optional excursion to the historic city of Petropolis to see the former summer palace of Emperor Pedro II.

-Cross the border for a visit of the Argentine side of the FALLS.
+Cross the border and visit the Argentine side of the falls.
 Begin with a short ride on the open-air ECOLOGICAL JUNGLE TRAIN through the rainforest.
 A series of boardwalks takes you above the falls to see the water crashing down into the Devil’s Throat.
-Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of indigenous birds as well as flora from the area.
+Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of endemic birds as well as flora from the area.

 Transfer to the airport for your flight to Buenos Aires, Argentina’s cosmopolitan capital.
 After settling into your hotel, an orientation tour familiarizes you with the “Paris of South America” and its wide boulevards, outdoor cafés, and charming shops.

-Morning sightseeing with a Local Guide focuses on the city’s landmarks, including the Colon Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House) and Metropolitan Cathedral.
-Also visit San Telmo, one of Buenos Aires’ oldest neighborhoods, and RECOLETA CEMETERY, where Eva Peron is buried.
+Morning sightseeing with a Local Guide focuses on the city’s landmarks, including the Teatro Colón Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House), and Metropolitan Cathedral.
+Also, visit La Boca and San Telmo, one of Buenos Aires’ oldest neighborhoods, and RECOLETA CEMETERY, where Eva Perón is buried.
 End your day with an Argentinean meal, followed by a sensuous TANGO SHOW.

 Fly over the majestic Andes to Santiago, Chile’s scenic capital between the Pacific and the Andes.
-With a coastline over 2,650 miles long, Chile is more than 10 times longer than wide.
-With a distinctly European flavor accented with Latin flare, Santiago is one of South America’s most sophisticated and modern cities.
+With a coastline more than 2,650 miles long, Chile is more than 10 times longer than it is wide.
+With a distinctly European flavor accented with Latin flair, Santiago is one of South America’s most sophisticated and modern cities.

 Today, enjoy a day at leisure.
 A trip to Valparaiso and Viña del Mar is highly recommended.
 A leisurely drive through the countryside and vineyards delivers you to Valparaiso, a city of 42 hills and the inspiration of many artists and poets.
 On to the chic seaside resort of Viña del Mar, full of unusual architecture and beautiful gardens.
-This evening, your Tour Director hosts a farewell dinner to celebrate your exciting Latin American vacation.
+This evening, enjoy a farewell dinner to celebrate your exciting Latin American vacation.

-Today, board a flight for Easter Island, considered the largest open-air museum and boasting over 400 moais, ruins, and temples.
+Today, board a flight for Easter Island, considered the largest open-air museum and boasting more than 400 moais, ruins, and temples.

 Your first stop is AHU VAIHU, where eight large moais lie in ruins, followed by AHU AKAHANGA, said to be the site where bones of the first king of Easter Island (Hotu Matu’a) were buried.
 Next up: RANO RARAKU, where 95% of all moai were carved and you will find 394 statues remaining in various stages of completion.
 It seems as if production was abruptly abandoned, leaving a frozen snapshot of time.
-Next, visit the beautifully restored AHU TONGARIKI, the largest platform on the island with its 15 moai.
-See AHU TE PITO KURA, the largest moai ever transported and erected on an Ahu.
+Visit the beautifully restored AHU TONGARIKI, the largest platform on the island with its 15 moai.
+See AHU TE PITO KURA, the largest moai ever transported and erected on an ahu (stone ceremonial platforms).
 Last stop is the beach of ANAKENA, where King Hotu Matu’a first landed on Rapa Nui.